 rebeccaz@arthurmorganschool.org

-This is Rebecca’s sixth year at AMS.
+This is Rebecca’s seventh year at AMS.
 Since starting at AMS she’s taught a variety of subjects, served as a clerk, and halfheartedly outdoor coordinated.
 She’s glad to be continuing as Academic Coordinator, teaching, and coaching the soccer team this year.
 She’s also thrilled to finally be houseparenting.
 Rebecca has spent her entire adult life in nontraditional schools: living and working in a Camphill Community and teaching at a cooperative school in Pennsylvania.
 At AMS, Rebecca cherishes caring for the kids, teaching the humanities, living in community, and trying her hand at many things.

 Middle school memory: I had this incredible eighth grade English teacher.
 To my thirteen-year-old self, he appeared an ambassador of another world, a world in which words and ideas ranked more highly than TV shows, soccer practice, or most any of the other activities I was taken with in those days.
 So enthusiastic was this teacher about discussing books with us that he would sometimes bounce up and down with exhilaration.
 By the end of the day, his shirt would be streaked with chalk and sweat.
 I fell in love with many things at once that year–books, ideas, discussion, and indeed teaching itself.
 All this time later, who I am and what I’m doing can be traced back to the world my eighth grade English teacher first showed me.